Justice of the peace: Sri Lanka

 Senior Attorney at laws are appointed as Justice of the Peace and Unofficial magistrates to preside in the absence of a sitting Magistrate.
-Any citizen of Sri Lanka can apply to the Ministry of Justice giving his or her credentials to be appointed as a justice of the peace.
+Any citizen of Sri Lanka can apply to the Ministry of Justice providing their credentials to be appointed as a justice of the peace.
 However, the applicant should be one who has served the public and carries out social service and should be of good standing.
 These JPs would be appointed with legal authority in all parts of the island or limited to a judicial district.
-The President of Sri Lanka and his/her officers are ex officio justices of the peace.
+The President of Sri Lanka and their officers are ex officio justices of the peace.
 There about 100,000 JPs in the island.

 The post was introduced in the island during the British colonial era by the Governor Frederick North in 1801 and was later reformed in 1871.
 Until 1938, appointments were made by the Governor, after which appointments were made by the Legal Secretary until 1947.
 After Ceylon gained its independence in 1948, appointments were made by the Governor General and the Minister of Justice.
 Justice of the Peace had the power to administer oaths and affirmations per the Courts Ordinance No. 1 on 1889 section 84 and they could formally appoint members of the public to act as special police officers in times of turmoil and riots.
 Since certain government officers were ex-officio justices of the peace, this allowed British colonial officers to appoint special police officers from the European planters in times of crisis such as the 1915 riots.
 The Village Councils Law (No. 6 of 1964) made the Chairman of the Village Council an ex officio justices of the peace for that village area.

 Tonga

 In 2014, for the first time, Justices of the Peace were authorised in Tonga.
 JPs are appointed by the Crown, but the Lord Chief Justice regulates their duties and defines their powers.
 The first JPs were warranted with duties including granting bail; issuing search warrants and subpoenas; taking affidavits, declarations and oaths; and having the power to witness documents.
 Term of office is one year and officials can be reappointed.
-The initial 19 JPs appointed were: ‘Aisea Ta’ofi and Sione Hinakau of Niuatoputapu; ‘Inoke Tuaimei’api of Niuafo'ou; Siosiua Hausia from ʻEua; Sione Palu, Sione Fakahua, Me’ite Fukofuka and Kisione Taulani of Ha’apai; Salesi Kauvaka, Viliami Pasikala, Haniteli Fa’anunu, Meli Taufaeteau and Moleni Taufa from Vava’u; and Salote Fukofuka, ‘Amelia Helu, ‘Ofa Likiliki, Tevita Fakatou, Sioape Tu’iono and Semisi Tongia of Tongatapu.
+The initial 19 JPs appointed were: 'Aisea Ta'ofi and Sione Hinakau of Niuatoputapu; 'Inoke Tuaimei'api of Niuafo'ou; Siosiua Hausia from ʻEua; Sione Palu, Sione Fakahua, Me'ite Fukofuka and Kisione Taulani of Ha'apai; Salesi Kauvaka, Viliami Pasikala, Haniteli Fa'anunu, Meli Taufaeteau and Moleni Taufa from Vava'u; and Salote Fukofuka, 'Amelia Helu, ʻOfa Likiliki, Tevita Fakatou, Sioape Tu'iono and Semisi Tongia of Tongatapu.